 We’re pleased to announce we’ve enhanced Snyk’s security and license testing for pull requests to better support shift-left security and secure development workflows!

-Pull requests, are the backbone of GitHub-based development workflows, making it easier to collaborate on projects.
+Pull requests — the backbone of GitHub-based development workflows — make it easier to collaborate on projects.
 Individual contributors can share changes they’ve pushed to a branch in a repository, discuss them with other collaborators, and subsequently commit and merge them into the base branch.

 Designed to allow developers and security teams to apply security testing as an integral part of these workflows — and as early as possible in the SDLC — Snyk automatically tests changes included in pull requests for security vulnerabilities and license issues.
 If an issue is identified, the Snyk test fails and the developer is informed via a corresponding status check.
 To ensure Snyk’s security testing for pull requests is not interfering with development pipelines, users can decide exactly when to fail status checks, for example, only for high severity issues or when a fix is available.

 The latest enhancements made to Snyk’s security testing for pull requests take this up a notch.
 To further ensure development pipelines are not broken needlessly and to give developers full visibility into the results of Snyk’s security testing, developers can now see the full details on why their pull request failed and subsequently request the administrator to skip the test and “force pass” the pull request.

 Once GitHub completes checking for conflicts, running against the manifest files in the project (e.g. package.json / package.lock, requirements.txt, or Gemfile.lock / Gemfile), Snyk then performs the security tests.
 If the changes made don’t introduce vulnerabilities, the test passes with flying colors:

 On the other hand, if the changes do introduce vulnerabilities, Snyk’s status checks fail the pull request.
 In the example below, the inclusion of a dependency caused Snyk’s security testing to fail: